vittorioPiotti/PathGraph-JavaFX/README.md

 ---

 PathGraph fork based on [SmartGraph](https://github.com/brunomnsilva/JavaFXSmartGraph) is an adapted library to work with path graphs that uses nodes, edges and associated costs.
-Provided to user-friendly interface in a stable user-experience in witch mange dynamically the path graphs.
+Provided to user-friendly interface in a stable user-experience in which manage dynamically the path graphs.
 Ability of find and show the shortest path, make screenshots and upload or download json of the graphs.

 ## Main Index